fundacionctic/connector-building-blocks/README.md

 | **Provider Push** | The provider pushes data to the consumer by sending HTTP requests to the consumer's backend directly.
 These requests contain the responses from the mock API.    |
 | **Consumer Pull** | The consumer pulls data from the provider by sending HTTP requests to the provider’s data plane public API.
 The provider proxies these requests to the mock API. |

+> [!TIP]
-> Please note that the examples below are run in the Consumer VM, which can be accessed by running `vagrant ssh consumer`.
+> Please note that the example scripts should be run in the Consumer VM, which can be accessed by running `vagrant ssh consumer`.

 ### Prerequisites